The Plain Writing Act of 2010 requires federal agencies to write "clear Government communication that the public can understand and use."

-FHFA is committed to writing new documents in plain language by October 2011, using the Federal Plain Language Guidelines.
+FHFA is committed to drafting documents in plain language by October 2011, using the Federal Plain Language Guidelines.

-- Sandy Comenetz, Senior Agency Official for Plain Writing
+Sandy Comenetz, Executive Advisor to the Director, is the Senior Agency Official for Plain Writing.

 - is necessary for obtaining any federal government benefit or service or filing taxes;